mitmproxy/mitmproxy/clients/javascript/docs/BrowserUpProxyApi.md

 import BrowserUpMitmProxyClient from 'browserup-mitmproxy-client';

 let apiInstance = new BrowserUpMitmProxyClient.BrowserUpProxyApi();
-let size = 56; // Number | The size used for comparison, in kilobytes let name = "name_example"; // String | The unique name for this verification operation let matchCriteria = new BrowserUpMitmProxyClient.MatchCriteria(); // MatchCriteria | Match criteria to select requests - response pairs for size tests apiInstance.verifySize(size, name, matchCriteria, (error, data, response) => {
+let size = null; // Object | The size used for comparison, in kilobytes let name = null; // Object | The unique name for this verification operation let matchCriteria = new BrowserUpMitmProxyClient.MatchCriteria(); // MatchCriteria | Match criteria to select requests - response pairs for size tests apiInstance.verifySize(size, name, matchCriteria, (error, data, response) => {
   if (error) {